 Given that the area is now certain to remain throughout the current planning permission/coal mining, with an agreed period of aftercare; it was reassessed as part of this Review (see section 6) and found to comply with SINC criteria.
-This site is therefore proposed as SINC No.4, as shown on Map 1.
+This site is therefore proposed as SINC No.4, shown on Plan 1.

-- 5.2 Several areas of coniferous woodlands, owned by the then Forestry Commission were surveyed in November 2012, by David Clements Ecology Limited on the instructions of Merthyr Tydfil County Borough Council, to establish whether the following sites were worthy of consideration as a SINC.
+- 5.2 Several areas of coniferous woodlands, owned by the then Forestry Commission were surveyed in November 2012, by David Clements Ecology Limited on the instructions of Merthyr Tydfil County Borough Council, to establish whether the sites listed below were worthy of consideration as a SINC.
 The methodology used was based on Phase 1 vegetation classification methodology developed by the former Nature Conservancy Council (Nature Conservancy Council, 1990), a nationally-accepted and standard methodology.
 The site assessments of biodiversity significance of habitats and species were based on a comparison against 2008 criteria: - II.
-Gethin Forest situated between Mynydd Gethin and the A4790, the site is largely upland with semi-upland slopes supporting extensive 'Ffridd' habitat.
+Gethin Forest situated between Mynydd Gethin and the A470, the site is largely upland with semi-upland slopes supporting extensive 'Ffridd' habitat.
 Clements concluded that the whole site qualifies as a candidate for SINC designation for its mosaic of habitats, which supports a diverse range of flora and fauna (Clements, Gethin Forest Survey & Assessment for SINC Designation, 2013).
-This site is therefore proposed as SINC No.61, as shown on Map 2. - III.
+This site is therefore proposed as SINC No.61, shown on Plan 2.

+- III.
 Cefn Forest the site forms part of the semi upland habitat mosaic on the eastern slopes of the Mynydd Merthyr comprising extensive woodland with a good assemblage of ancient woodland indicator species, persisting along woodland margins and rides and dense bracken, acid grassland and dry heathland.
-The area also accommodated important bird species and other faunal species.
+The area also accommodates important bird species and other faunal species.
 Clements (Clements, Cefn Forest Survey & Assessment for SINC Designation, 2013) proposed a SINC boundary to enclose all of the land areas judged to meet one or other of the SINC designation guidelines.
-This site is therefore proposed as SINC No.62, as shown on Map 3. - IV.
+This site is therefore proposed as SINC No.62, shown on Plan 3. - IV.
 St. Tydfil Forest (East) 2 areas, situated to the east of the A470, were identified as meeting SINC criteria in accordance with the 2008 guidelines, both containing large habitat mosaics, including significant woodland coverage.
 Both areas comprise planted, natural woodlands, large open areas supporting bracken/Frridd habitat and barn owls.
 The second area also contains cliff faces and rocky areas, marsh and supports blue tailed damselfly.
 Clements (Clements, St. Tydfil Forest (East) Survey & Assessment for SINC Designation, 2013) proposed a SINC boundary to enclose all of the land areas judged to meet one or other of the SINC designation guidelines.
-This site is therefore proposed as SINC No.63, as shown on Map 4.
+This site is therefore proposed as SINC No.63, shown on Plan 4. - V. St. Tydfil Forest (West) the site slopes down from the Mynydd Merthyr in the west towards the A470 to the east bounded also by the Taff Trail.
+Clements (Clements, St. Tydfil Forest (West) Survey & Asessment for SINC Designation, 2013) considered the site meets SINC criteria, for its mosaic of extensive conifer woodlands, areas of ancient woodland and semi natural broadleaved woodland which support ancient woodland species in addition to heathland, acid and marshy grassland species and habitat.
+Parts of the site also support peregrine falcons on quarry cliff faces, and other bird species including common crossbill, common bullfinch, raven, Eurasian woodcock and song thrush.
+This site is therefore proposed as SINC No.64, shown on Plan 5.